Currently available reports are:

 Academic Area SRTE Reports: These reports contain all of the official question responses for a Campus or College in a single document.
 Summary results are now provided for course-sections with fewer than 5 responses.
-This restriction was removed by the Vice Provost for Academic Affairs.
+This restriction was removed by the Vice Provost for Faculty Affairs.
 Each line contains the summarized data for a course section.
 The reports are ordered by course designation, number and section.
 There are two reports available for your view—Summary Report: 2 columns per question (mean and response count) and Expanded Report: 9 columns per question (mean, response count, and count for each score of 1-7)

 Academic Area Open-Ended Reports: These reports contain the open-ended text results for both the University-wide and the academic area questions.
 These reports are ordered by both Instructor User ID (ABC123) and course designation.

 All individual instructor reports, including results for paper SRTEs, are available at https://rateteaching.psu.edu.
 Results are retained for 10 years in accordance with Policy AD35 University Archives and Records Management and its concurrent General Retention Schedule.

 Academic Area Reports are only available to the SRTE Results Administrator and delegated at their discretion.
 Retention follows the same schedule as listed above.

 There is an option within the individual instructor report to print or save the report as a PDF.

 Plans are underway to develop reports that will visually compare a range of semesters.
 Until that feature is available, you will need to print the results and compare them manually.